MrBananaPants/PyFit/README.md

 # PyFit
-A Python app that displays your workout routine step by step.
+A macOS Python app that displays your workout routine step by step.
 It shows you the current exercise and set, and it automatically adds a rest between each set.

 On the rest screen, you can see what the next exercise will be.

-You can add your own workout routines right inside the app.
+You can add and edit your own workout routines right inside the app.
 <div align="center">
     <img src="media/Screenshot1.png" height="500" alt=""/>
 </div>